kcilc/ravioli-on-a-stick/src/content/recipes/balsamic-broccoli.md

     -
         - "Rinse off the "
         - [0, 1]
         - " and chop it into approximately one-inch pieces.
-Place the chopped"
+Place the chopped "
         - [0, 0]
         - " into a large mixing bowl."
     -